Internet

 I agree:

-- To maintain a current version of an anti-virus software on my computer.
+- To maintain a current version of the anti-virus software on my computer.

-- Not to make unauthorized use of another individual’s identification or password.
+- Not to use another individual’s identification or password without their authorization.

 - Not to conduct or solicit business.